Good-bye is a short story I wrote for fun. I hope you enjoy it.

 She finally looked at him and tears spilled from her eyes, rushing down her cheeks.
 “You know?” she queried.

 He nodded.
 He knew.
 Mr. Harley had spilled the beans to him.
-It was because she was married, married to a man she had not seen in ten years.
+She wouldn’t ask him to stay because she was married, married to a man she had not seen in ten years.
 Yet, she would remain faithful.
 Childless, loveless, and faithful.
 “I know,” he confirmed with words.
 “It’s been so long.
 He’s not coming back.
 Please tell me to stay.”

 She shook her head.
 “I can’t.
 It’s not right.”